 Lynn Crosbie on what perfect happiness means

 Lynn Crosbie is a poet, novelist and journalist who always goes deep with her writing, whether it's about tough and sometimes taboo subjects, or even a deep probe into pop culture.
 Her most recent collection of poetry, The Corpses of the Future, draws on conversations with her beloved father who suffers from dementia as a result of a stroke.
+Her new novel, Chicken, is inspired by her obsession with Clockwork Orange actor Malcolm McDowell.

-Below, Lynn Crosbie takes the Proust questionnaire.
+Below, Crosbie takes the Proust questionnaire.
+This interview originally aired on Oct.
+23, 2017.

 Name your favourite writers.